 Didsbury is a suburban area of south Manchester lying on the north bank of the River Mersey.
 Well served by local buses and the Metrolink (tram), Didsbury is accessible to most parts of Manchester.
-Burton Road, one of the district centres in West Didsbury, is renowned for its independent shops, restaurants and bars, and the annual 'Westfest'; a celebration held each year for the independent spirit of the local area.
-Fletcher Moss Botanical Garden, part botanical garden and part wildlife habitat, was the founding location of the Royal Society for the Protection of Birds (RSPB) and is now the largest wildlife charity conservation organisation in Europe.
+Burton Road, one of the district centres in West Didsbury, is renowned for its independent shops, restaurants and bars and the annual 'Westfest' is held each year in celebration of the independent spirit of the local area.
+Fletcher Moss Botanical Garden - part botanical garden and part wildlife habitat - was the founding location of the Royal Society for the Protection of Birds (RSPB), now the largest wildlife charity conservation organisation in Europe.

-Did you know that Carol Ann Duffy, a resident of Didsbury and a Professor of Contemporary Poetry and Creative Director of the Manchester Writing School at MMU, is the first woman, Scottish person, and openly LGBT person to hold the position of Poet Laureate in the UK?
+Did you know...Carol Ann Duffy, resident of Didsbury and Professor of Contemporary Poetry and Creative Director of the Manchester Writing School at MMU, is the first woman, the first Scottish person and the first openly LGBT person to hold the position of Poet Laureate in the UK.